 Groups can form around things people have in common.
 So jocks, goths, preps, skaters, and even the math club are naturally drawn together because they share similar interests.
-The people in these groups feel they have a place where they are welcome and supported, and where they can be themselves, quirks and all.
+The people in these groups feel they have a place where they're welcome and supported, and where they can be themselves.
 Some people form groups from being in drama club, or liking the same music or movies, or even just because they like to hang out at the mall.

 Some groups stick together for a long time.
 Others drift apart after a while as people develop new interests, make different friends, or just find they have less in common.
 People can move in and out of different groups and can even be part of several at the same time.
 Even within a group, people often have one or two friends they feel closest to and enjoy the most.

 Some friendship groups seem pretty flexible and welcome people to join in.
 Others seem much more restricted, though.
 People in these groups make it clear that not just anyone can be part of their crowd.
 That type of restricted group is sometimes called a clique.